Emre-Akgul/Fantasy-Premier-League-Recommender-System/README.md

 This project uses data from the Fantasy Premier League historical dataset:

-This project uses data from the Fantasy Premier League historical dataset:

 Title: FPL Historical Dataset
 Author: Anand, Vaastav
 Year: 2023